biraj21/tcp-server/README.md

 # TCP Server in C

-This is a basic single-threaded TCP server with an event loop using the poll system call, written in C, without any third-party library, solely relying on native C functionalities.
+This is a basic single-threaded TCP server with an event loop using the poll system call, written in C, without any third-party library.
 The server listens on a port and echoes back received data.
 I've also written a simple client to test the server.

-I've followed the tutorial at [Beej's Guide to Network Programming](https://beej.us/guide/bgnet/html/multi/index.html) to gain an understanding of sockets before writing this server.
-I followed [The Event Loop Implementation](https://build-your-own.org/redis/06_event_loop_impl) to understand how to implement an event loop using `poll`.
-I also watched [Johannes 4GNU_Linux's YouTube video](https://www.youtube.com/watch?v=O-yMs3T0APU) to understand how to implement a simple event loop in C.
+For details on the [resources](#resources) utilized in this project, please refer to the section provided below.

 ## How to run